Shanghai is an international metropolis with the world’s busiest transportation system.

 - Road Safety Education and Promotion: Educated the public through the “Smart Drinking Leave Nothing to Chance” and “Road Safety Magic Suitcase” campaigns and Shanghai’s National Road Safety Day celebration.

 The Safer Roads Challenge in Shanghai demonstrates the power of multi-sector partnerships to improve road safety.
-For example, through the Crash Hotspot Roadway Segment Analysis and Improvement program, Daye-Huandong Highway reduced crashes by 37 percent and fatalities by 50 percent comparing 2016 to 2015 by optimizing traffic canalization.
-The multi-sector partnership is continuing the programs to survey and implement interventions on additional roadways as well as evaluate fleet driver behavior to inform road safety education.
+For example, through the Crash Hotspot Roadway Segment Analysis and Improvement program, fatalities on intervened roads were reduced by 90 percent, and using our behavior-based commercial driver safety analysis and education, risky driving behaviors were reduced by 30 percent.
+The multi-sector partnership is continuing the programs to survey and implement interventions on additional roadways, as well as evaluate fleet driver behavior to inform road safety education.